Lancashire Labour leader suspended after further comments in wake of October 7th attacks emerge

 The party has also withdrawn support for him as its candidate in the forthcoming Rochdale by-election, although he will remain on the ballot in that capacity because the deadline for making changes has passed.

-County Cllr Ali had apologised after he was recorded suggesting in a meeting of the Lancashire Labour Party that Israel had taken the October 7th Hamas assault as a pretext to invade Gaza.
+County Cllr Ali had alrerady apologised after he was recorded suggesting in a meeting of the Lancashire Labour Party that Israel had taken the October 7th Hamas assault as a pretext to invade Gaza.
+Whilst condemning the comments after they were reported at the weekend by the Mail on Sunday, Labour initially appeared set to stand by him.

-A party spokesperson said: "Following new information about further comments made by Azhar Ali coming to light today, the Labour Party has withdrawn its support for Azhar Ali as our candidate in the Rochdale by-election.
+However, a party spokesperson said on Monday evening: "Following new information about further comments made by Azhar Ali coming to light today, the Labour Party has withdrawn its support for Azhar Ali as our candidate in the Rochdale by-election.

 "Keir Starmer has changed Labour so that it is unrecognisable from the party of 2019.